vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Distributing fees between liquidity providers

-When calculating fees for a trade, the size of a liquidity provider’s commitment along with when they committed and the market size are inputs that will be used to calculate how the liquidity fee is distributed between liquidity providers.
+When calculating fees for a trade, the size of a liquidity provider’s commitment at the start of the epoch along with when they committed and the market size are inputs that will be used to calculate how the liquidity fee is distributed between liquidity providers.
 See [setting fees and rewarding lps](./0042-LIQF-setting_fees_and_rewarding_lps.md) for the calculation of the split.

 ## Liquidity provision and penalties

 ### Calculating liquidity from commitment

-Committed Liquidity Providers are required to provide a multiple of their stake (supplied in the settlement currency of the market) in notional volume of orders within the range defined below on both sides of the order book.
+Committed Liquidity Providers are required to provide a multiple of their stake, at the start of the epoch, (supplied in the settlement currency of the market) in notional volume of orders within the range defined below on both sides of the order book.

 The multiple is controlled by a network parameter `market.liquidity.stakeToCcyVolume`: